Bon Appétit (song): Commercial performance

 In the United States, the song opened at number 76 on the Billboard Hot 100 dated May 20, 2017, with first week digital downloads of 18,000 copies and an airplay audience of 3.8 million.
 Following the music video's release, it re-entered at number 59 and debuted on the Streaming Songs chart at number 36 with 11.7 million streams.
+By peaking at 59, it became her first single as a lead artist to miss the top thirty of the Hot 100.
 It also peaked at number 28 on the Hot Dance Club Songs chart, thus breaking her streak of 18 consecutive number-one singles on the chart.
 The song has been certified platinum by the Recording Industry Association of America for equivalent sales of 1,000,000 units in the United States.

 In Australia, the track debuted at number 35 on the ARIA Charts with sales of 4,358 copies.
 In the United Kingdom, it entered at number 40 on the UK Singles Chart.
 It later ascended to number 37 in the nation.
 In Canada, "Bon Appétit" entered at number 41 before rising to number 14.
 In France, the song debuted at number 37 on May 5, 2017.
 Following Perry's performance on The Voice: la plus belle voix on June 4, 2017, the song peaked at number 9 on the Download chart.